Nicolai1205/Suinanigans/README.md

 # Suinanigans
 A quick look at whether the allegations are anything more than circumstantial.
-Quick but limited work for Scimitar Capital
+FYI latest edits are all just small text edits
 ## 1. Can SUI team or investor wallets be labeled with high confidence?
 **Short answer: no.** BUT..